Mill-Pond-Research/AI-Knowledge-Base/Knowledge Generation/case-study-prompt.md

 - Provide a comprehensive list of citations using a consistent format
 - Include recommendations for additional resources and reading materials
 - Categorize references by subtopic or type (e.g., theoretical works, empirical studies)
-- List relevant journals, conferences, or professional associations
+- List relevant journals, conferences, or professional association